Description

 Accessing FQDN via IPsec Split tunnel:

-To get access to FQDN via the IPsec Split tunnel, the network IPs of the FQDN need to be manually added to the accessible network of IPsec tunnel configuration.
+To get access to FQDN via the IPsec Split tunnel, the network IPs of the FQDN need to be manually added address group used in the 'Accessible Networks' of the IPsec tunnel configuration.

 Note:

-Configuring changes in the IPsec VPN while a user/s is connected, will disconnect them and will need to reconnect.
+Configuring changes in the IPsec VPN while a user/s is connected will disconnect them, and they will need to be reconnected.